thehummingbird/thehummingbird/README.md

 ### Hi there 👋

 I'm a robotics engineer currently based in Germany working at [Schmiede.One](https://schmiede.one/) on agri-robots.
-I spend most of my time with ROS based Software Engineering and Computer Vision
+I spend most of my time with ROS based Software Engineering and Computer Vision.

 I've previous worked in startups and MNCs as an electronics hardware and software engineer.